23 golem

 You can read more details about deploying with Docker on the Shiny Frameworks supplemental website.

-golems helper functions and dev scripts make application development fast–I was able to create gap quickly, and all of the supporting packages (covrpage, attachment, spelling) make the development process faster/easier:
+golems helper functions and dev scripts make application development fast–I was able to create gap quickly, and all of the supporting packages (covrpage, attachment, spelling) make the development process faster/easier.
+Below is a brief summary of the steps it took to create gap:

 If you’ve followed along with the preceding chapters, the golem framework will be familiar.
 In essence, golem takes many of the package development steps we’ve covered and bundles them into wrapper functions (i.e., add_module() is similar to running usethis::use_r() and usethis::use_test(), then adding an roxygen2 skeleton).